fzero/lhl-lectures/w4d4-promises-try-catch/README.md

 See [`promises.js`](code/promises.js) for an introductory example and [`p-request.js`](code/p-request.js) for a practical use of promises being used with the `request` module.

+For a more complete example, check out [`getheadtags.js`](code/getheadtags.js).
+It uses promises to break each one of the process' steps into a promise-compatible function, the calls everything step by step at the end.